intact-portal/intact-portal-search-interactions/README.md

 # intact-search-interactions
-Web Services for accessing interaction details from solr index.
+Web Services for accessing Interaction details from solr index.

 Has Following end points: